 Want to hear some unusual and fun facts about Iceland?
 You came to the right place!

 Did you know Iceland has its own National Beer Day?
 Or that the water in the mountains is so pure, you can drink it from the rivers?
-Check out more fun facts about Iceland here below.
+Check out more fun facts and articles about Iceland here below.

 Iceland is famed for its geological wonders, but there’s so much more to this fascinating island country than meets the eye.
 Here are 13 amazing facts we think will fire up your wanderlust and inspire you to book your next holiday here...